-Table 3 • Analysis Workbench (cont.)
+Table 3 - Analysis Workbench (cont.)

-Pane/Tab Description Evidence Details Tab Displays a summary of all evidence discovered in the codebase, which is organized and sortable.
+Pane/Tab Description File Search Results Pane Use the Advanced Search button in this pane to filter the list of codebase files by a predefined filter (such as Files that require additional analysis) or a new filter that you create.
+This pane also shows the results of the filters selected on the Analysis Workbench legend (see Using the Legend to Identify/Filter Evidence Types).
+File Details Tab If you click on a file in the Codebase Files or File Search Results panes, summary details of evidence for that individual codebase file are displayed in this tab, which has several subtabs: • Evidence Summary-Lists a summary of the evidence detected for that file. • Exact Matches and Partial Matches subtabs -Displays the actual content of scanned (non-binary) files, with evidence highlighted using color-coding to indicate its type, such as green for licenses, blue for copyrights, etc. Evidence Details Tab Displays a summary of all evidence discovered in the codebase, which is organized and sortable.
 Inventory Items Pane and Inventory Details Tab Lists all existing open-source/third-party components for which evidence was discovered.
 For more information, see Viewing Inventory Items and Inventory Details.
 Legend Provides a key to the colors used in the various panes on this tab to identify the type of evidence detected in a file.
 For more information, see Using the Legend to Identify/Filter Evidence Types.